-Wou are a model maker.
+You are a model maker.
 Your mission today is to learn about building a model ship.

-When you visit each display, answer these questions: What is this model's purpose e.g. to explain how the ship was wrecked, to show what life was like on board, to show how the ship operated, to explain how the wreck was explored?
-Does the model show what the ship was for e.g. cargo, exploration, warship or passengers?
-Does the model show how the ship was powered?
-Can you tell what materials the real ship would have been made from?
-How?
-What special LEGO® parts and minifigs have been used in a creative way?
+- What is this model's purpose e.g. to explain how the ship was wrecked, to show what life was like on board, to show how the ship operated, to explain how the wreck was explored? - Does the model show what the ship was for e.g. cargo, exploration, warship or passengers? - Does the model show how the ship was powered? - Can you tell what materials the real ship would have been made from?
+How? - What special LEGO® parts and minifigs have been used in a creative way?